cmarakos/BookRatingSystem/HELP.md

 ## Overview

-This project is a simple REST API for searching and rating books using the Gutendex API and a local H2 database for storing ratings and reviews.
+This project is a simple REST API for searching and rating bookDtos using the Gutendex API and a local H2 database for storing ratings and reviewEntities.

 ## Running the Application